 What happens if you live longer than you expect?
 How do you make sure your funds last as long as you do?

 Do you invest in stocks?
 Bonds?
 Keep your money in the bank?
 Increased life expectancy is extending the time needed for our retirement funding, making sure our money lasts as long as we do has become the new “mantra” of the Baby Boomers.

 Many financial planners are turning towards products that remove the risk of the longevity problem, allowing an insurance company to bear the longevity risk, annuity companies issue and manage annuity products.

 The answer is no; it is an old wive’s tale that insurance companies profit from an early death.
-The unused portion of the annuity merely is refunded to the named beneficiary.
+The unused portion of the annuity is merely refunded to the named beneficiary.
 Funds are always accounted for, and it is the law.

 Consider letting an insurance company be responsible for your important long term safe and secure retirement income.
 Safety and security is their first and foremost goal.

-One last tip: shop around for the best rates, rates can often be based on age and numerous options exist.
+One last tip: shop around for the best rates; rates can often be based on age, and numerous options exist.